b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 In reality we had two virtual machines for.

 #### What happened ?

 <img src="schemas/perf-obs-out-of-memory.svg"/>
+---
+- we released a new version and BOOM.
+- this, kids, is a memory leak

 #### What was the root cause ?